Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 Despite many Baby-led Weaning Facebook groups being adamant that it will cause choking….the research (and my own experience with clients and my kid) has not proven this to be true.

-So if you want to feed pureed food and finger foods – go ahead.
-It’s not true “Baby-led Weaning” but labels don’t matter (unless you’re part of a research study).
+So, if you want to feed pureed food and finger foods – go ahead.
+It’s not true “Baby-led Weaning,” but labels don’t matter (unless you’re part of a research study).

 Just remember when feeding purees to be responsive to baby’s hunger and fullness signals if spoon feeding (when it’s much easier to tend to over-feed more than the baby wants).
-And offer finger foods to practice with too at each meal.
+And offer finger foods to practice with at each meal.

-Tips to prevent choking with baby-led feeding
+Tips to prevent choking with baby-led weaning

 1) Let your baby feed themselves